-“By leveraging our resource recovery techniques we have shown that spent solar panels can produce high-quality, valuable materials.
-Materials useful in the production of renewable energy components such as high-performance thermoelectric ones, which collect heat and transform it into electricity ", says the co-author of the research (I link it to you here), the Associate Professor Nripan Mathews.
+“By leveraging our resource recovery techniques we have shown that spent solar panels can produce high-quality, high-quality materials.
+Useful materials in the production of renewable energy components such as high-performance thermoelectric ones, which collect heat and transform it into electricity ", says the co-author of the research (I link it to you here), the Associate Professor Nripan Mathews.

 The next step?
 Bringing this technology to large-scale upcycling of waste silicon as well.
 In this way it can be used for high temperature energy harvesting applications such as converting waste heat generated by industrial processes to electricity.